mcarrera/pokedex/README.md

 While coding, I made certain decisions, mainly in the interest of time and to have a working prototype soon.
 I added comments to the code when that was the case.
 If this were an actual Production project, I would consider the following points:
 * Gaining a clear and as complete an understanding as possible of the business domain (Pokemon), including potential licensing and copyright issues.
 * Gaining a more complete understanding of the third-party API involved, including performance implications, licensing and daily usage limits.
-Rather than using a 3rd party library, it might be worth exploring building a service to call the pokeapi.co API Directly (similar to how it is done for the funtranslation API)
+It might be worth exploring the idea of building a service to directly call the pokeapi.co API (similar to how it is done for the funtranslation API)
 * I hard-coded several string values in the code.
 For example, error messages, URLs, etc. This was done in the interest of time.
-In a production environment, I would consider using setting files and/or environment variables.
+In a production environment, I would consider using setting files, environment variables and/or constant strings in a static class.
 * For a prototype with limited usage, performance appears to be adequate (usually the API returns a result in less than 1 second).
 For a production product, I would recommend estimating load volumes and conducting stress tests.
 If necessary, caching strategies (for example, a key/value database) should be considered.
 * The unit tests included in the solution are not comprehensive.
 Each layer of the application (controller, handlers, services) is covered, but definitely to a lesser extent than what would be expected in a production environment.
+* A basic health check endpoint is implemented at /health.
+This endpoint can be used to monitor the responsiveness of the API.